 Exempt appliances that can burn unauthorised fuels

-Unauthorised fuels, such as wood, can be burned in exempt appliances such as some boilers, cookers and stoves.
+Unauthorised fuels, such as wood, can only be burned in exempt appliances such as some boilers, cookers and stoves.

 You must only use the types of fuel that the manufacturer says can be used in the appliance.